acend/container-basics-training/content/en/docs/10/_index.md

 ## Frontend app image build

-After we got grip of the image building basics.
-We now want to include the source code of our frontend app into an already built docker image.
+After we got to grips with the image building basics, we now want to include the source code of our frontend app in an already-built container image.
 To achieve this we will create a Dockerfile.

-The base image is our `php:7-apache` image which we used before.
+The base image is our `php:8-apache` image which we used before.
 The `ADD` command allows us to add files from our current directory to the Docker image.
 We use this command to add the application source code into the image.

 {{% alert title="Note" color="primary" %}}